emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 Why do I get a ``NameError`` or ``a problem occurred in evaluating content after a "-s"`` when I use a ``-s`` option?
 =====================================================================================================================

-This can occur if you have non-trival strings in ``-s`` argument and are having trouble getting the shell quoting / escaping correct.
+This can occur if you have non-trivial strings in ``-s`` argument and are having trouble getting the shell quoting / escaping correct.

 Using the simpler list form (without quotes, spaces or square brackets) can